Friday, September 27, 2013

 I have things to tie up first.
 I want to e-publish my book first and finish a series of stories for my daughter.
 Then it will be time.

 [PS - I have been in a very dark state for a week now (well this bout of bipolar depression and darkness started in late May but I mean this particular stretch of particularly bad darkness) and was very dark when I first conceived this post.
 This post isn't nearly as dark as when I first conceived it.
-I had to considerably calm myself down before I wrote it.
-Also about the formatting issues.
-I have no idea what's up with this.
-I copy and paste from my word program sometimes.
-It all looks the same font and size in my composition box but then when I post it there are different sizes and fonts.
-A mystery.]
+I had to considerably calm myself down before I wrote it. ]

 When I started my search into neuropyschiatric disorders in early 2013 and both evaluated my own case and that of dozens of other cases I read (some at great length and in great detail), I came to the conclusion that some of the greatest difficulties of bipolar disorder for those who cycle through highs and lows are less about the illness itself but are psychological in nature.
 I identified three factors that I thought played significant roles; confusion, frustration and the nocebo effect.

-Today I'd like to talk about frustration.
 I make no secret of my distaste for pharmaceutical drugs as treatment for mental health disorders and one of the reasons is that drugs can have no effect on psychological aspects of a disorder and in fact may exacerbate them instead (1).
-Drugs may be able to “knock down” mania (the main goal of psychiatry in treating bipolar) but this is not without detrimental effect to the brain and cognitive functioning of the patient and the change in personality and the loss of cognitive functioning will have a strong psychological effect on the patient.
+Drugs may be able to “knock down” mania (the main goal of psychiatry in treating bipolar) but this is not without detrimental effect to the brain and cognitive functioning of the patient.
+The change in personality and the loss of cognitive functioning alone will have a strong psychological effect on the patient.
 For everything I write about in regards to mental health disorders I generally have the studies and data to back up what I write, but what you will read here are purely my own thoughts and ideas, albeit ones based on enormous amounts of research and much self examination (some of which came out of my nearly thirty hours with a psychologist) and, as I said, based on numerous case studies of others.

 In my research into mental health disorders starting in early 2013, I had some of my own insights, insights in which I did my own connecting of the dots.
 For my thoughts on the psychological effects on those suffering psychiatric illnesses I found no research – or at least not yet – so this is all me.
 I started off using mostly only myself as a “research subject”, examining my own emotions and the basis for them, but by reading through numerous case studies and talking to others either online or in hospitals I could see this thread of frustration run through virtually every case and I came to conclude that it's quite safe to say that the frustrations we face during our struggles become a major factor in our inner turmoil.